 The best part?
 You don’t need a physical store to geotag a location.
 Take Claire Pettibone, for example, an online retailer that sells wedding dresses.
 It reposts customer photos to its Instagram page and geotags the location where the couple got married.
 Any other couples browsing that venue’s geotag can see where the dress was from.

-36. Use local hashtags
+37. Use local hashtags

 This is easier if your store is within a tourist destination.
 Suppose you’re delivering in-store experiences.
 Hashtags like #thingstodoin[location] can expose you to the social media users using these hashtags to build their daily itineraries.

-37. Get featured on community accounts
+38. Get featured on community accounts

-38. Sponsor local events and teams
+39. Sponsor local events and teams

-That said, measuring ROI isn’t always straightforward.
+That said, measuring marketing ROI isn’t always straightforward.
 Forrester reports that 76% of marketers struggle to track the return on sponsorships.
 The value is often in long-term brand building—things like visibility, trust, and goodwill—rather than immediate sales.

 Guerrilla marketing ideas